-Primary prevention programs consist of programming, initiatives, and strategies informed by research and assessed for value, effectiveness, or outcome that are intended to prevent unhealthy behaviors through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe directions.
-The University's specific primary prevention programs include those presented by the following organizations:
+Primary prevention programs consist of programming, initiatives, and strategies informed research and assessed for value. effectiveness, or outcome that are intended to prevent unhealthy behaviors through the promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality, encourage safe bystander intervention, and seek to change behavior and social norms in healthy and safe directions.
+The specific prevention University's primary programs include those presented by the following organizations: